alexksh2/Heart-Disease-Predictive-Diagnosis-R/README.md

 13. thal: 0 = normal; 1 = fixed defect; 2 = reversable defect <br>
 14. The names and social security numbers of the patients were recently removed from the database, replaced with dummy values. <br>

+# Data Treatment
+Undersampling have been done to reduce class imbalance such that the selection bias of ML models generated using this input dataset can be reduced.

+# Model Results
+1. Logistic Regression <br>
+   Overall Accuracy Rate: 208/250 = 83.2% <br>
+   F1 score: 0.8384615 <br>
+   F2 score: 0.8582677 <br>

+2. K-Nearest Neighbours <br>
+   Overall Accuracy Rate: 211/250 = 84.4% <br>
+   F1 score: 0.8368201 <br>
+   F2 score: 0.8143322 <br>

+3. Classification and Regression Tree (Classification) <br>
+   Overall Accuracy Rate: 234/250 = 93.6% <br>
+   F1 score: 0.936 <br>
+   F2 score: 0.936 <br>

+4. Random Forest <br>
+   Overall Accuracy Rate: 244/250 = 97.6% <br>
+   F1 score: 0.9758065 <br>
+   F2 score: 0.9711075 <br>

+__Intrepretation of Model Results:__ <br>
+The analytical results found that Random Forest Model has the highest predictive accuracy on heart disease predictive diagnosis as it has the highest overall accuracy rate (97%), F1 score and F2 score as compared to logistic regression model, K-Nearest Neighbors model and Classification and Regression Tree Model.

 # Citation